hyprwm/hyprland-wiki/pages/Configuring/Uncommon-tips-&-tricks.md

 {{< hint type=important >}}

-The first layout defined in the input section will be the one used for binds.
+The first layout defined in the input section will be the one used for binds by default.

 For example: `us,ua` -> config binds would be e.g. `SUPER, A`, while on `ua,us` -> `SUPER, Cyrillic_ef`

+You can change this behavior globally or per-device by setting `resolve_binds_by_sym = 1`.
+In that case, binds will activate when the symbol typed matches the symbol specified in the bind.

+For example: if your layouts are `us,fr` and have a bind for `SUPER, A` you'd need to press the first letter on the second row while the `us` layout is active and the first letter on the first row while the `fr` layout is active.

 {{< /hint >}}